VinitKumar01/2025-Daily-Code-Logs/README.md

 12-7-2025 || Prepared a basic layout for frontend and backend for the clothing website project also learnt more about loadbalancers.

 13-7-2025 || Implemented basic setup for the clothing website project also learnt some about grpc.

+14-7-2025 || Implemented basic schema and clerk webhook for clothing website project.